glamdrang/craft-engine-prototype/src/README.md

 Description of source folder contents.
-Each folder has it's own README.md, in general files will be listed int he order of interest.
+Each folder has it's own README.md, in general files will be listed in the order of interest.

+Naming convention:

+* `CamelCase.*` - Describes a class (and it's functions), along with support structures and functions (although rare).
+  * `ICamelCase.*` - Describes an "interface" class.
+Often abstract (or mostly abstract).
+* `under_score.*` - Describes a "system" of classes and functions (although mostly stand alone functions with some helper structures).

+File types:

+* `.h` - Header file (where declarations live).
+* `.cpp` - C++ compilation unit (where definitions live).
+* `.hpp` - A header file containing inline code (often a templated class).

 ## Design